75+ Cheap Things To Do in Atlanta Under $20

 Atlantic Station

 Set inside a triumphal arch, the Millennium Gate Museum explores Georgia history, art, culture, and philanthropic heritage.
-General admission costs $12.
+General admission costs $12 for adults.

 Grant Park